dhh1128/cfa/cfa-paper.md

 The first distinguishes **external** strategies from **internal** ones.
 External strategies rely on conventions outside file content—typically filenames or container-local context.
 Internal strategies embed declarations within the content or metadata of a file itself.

 The second concerns **deployability versus expressiveness**.
 Simple strategies are easy to adopt and often require no new tools, but they carry limited semantic precision.
 More expressive strategies enable stronger interpretation and automation, but require formats that support structured metadata or inline annotations.
+Tradeoffs of this kind are a recurring theme in software architecture and systems design [12].

 These axes are not exhaustive.
 They serve as a heuristic for understanding design tradeoffs rather than as a complete taxonomy.